Herbert Hoover and Poland

 Arch Street Friends (Quaker) Meeting House

-This exhibition features Hoover's decades of humanitarian achievements in Poland.
+This exhibition featured Hoover's decades of humanitarian achievements in Poland.
 It has woven photographs, documents, posters, and banners from the Hoover Institution Archives and the Polish National Archives, some being shown for the first time.
 Dr. Z. Stanczyk of the Hoover Institution of Stanford University comments, "From early childhood Hoover practiced compassion.
 His Quaker upbringing changed the world.
 Poland in this exhibit is just a case study of what Hoover did in dozens of other countries."
 Through these humanitarian endeavors Hoover inspired hope in millions of suffering people.
 That suffering and Hoover's efficient response resonate powerfully in our world today, with millions of refugees displaced by war and violence while victims of draught, flood, and other natural disasters across the globe find little relief.

 Memories of Hoover and his achievements were officially erased in Poland after 1945.
 But when this exhibition opened at the Royal Castle in Warsaw, November 2004, it was welcomed with great outpourings of emotion.
 After touring four other cities in Poland and met with a similar reception, it returned to Stanford.